MartinWie/PassGen/README.md

     - enterprise users can create subdomains like companyX.passgen....
     - enterprise users can can invite other users to the subdomain(admin and users)
         - Admins can view/delete all subdomain shares
+        - Admins can change the icon and name of the page
         - Normal users can just manage their own shares
+- auto delete of shares(cleanup process 7days pro and business users can set any number up to a year or unlimited(job that changes the status of a user also needs to cleanup))
+- Marketing: Checkout quota and Reddit for password sharing SFTP setup admin subreddit
+- Add feedback option/page(look into new project for that)
 - Move parts into lib
     - HTMX code
     - HTML stuff